codybushnell/AMLDataPrepDocs/README.md

 For an [End-to-End](Scenarios/NYTaxiCab)

 ## Known Issues
- - To fix "Error Message: Cannot run the event loop while another loop is running" downgrad your Tornado version to 4.5.3
+ - To fix "Error Message: Cannot run the event loop while another loop is running" downgrade your Tornado version to 4.5.3
  - Python 3.5 has some compatibility problems.
 To fix this, install Python 3.6